Kids need to see themselves reflected in media. Here are some recommendations

 We Are Water Protectors, written by Carole Lindstrom and illustrated by Michaela Goade

 A little Ojibwe girl warns of the dangers of "the black snake," a metaphor for the Dakota Access Pipeline.
-Lindstrom and Goade "do such a beautiful job showing how we are connected to the land, the water in particular and all of the animals and those main elements that we depend upon," says Princess Daazhraii Johnson.
+Lindstrom and Goade "do such a beautiful job showing how we are connected to the land, the water in particular and all of the animals and those main elements that we depend upon," says Princess Daazhraii Johnson, a writer and producer on the PBS Kids show Molly of Denali.

 Television